IrisBroadcast/ophrys-signage/README.md

 screen rotation and option to fetch configuration settings from external server.
 We are using it with Debian Buster on Raspberry Pi 3 and 4.
 This should work fine on other hardwares as well.
-Let us know if you run in to any problems or have any questions.
+Let us know if you run into any problems or have any questions.

+We use it to display system monitoring and as door signage for out studios.

 #### Components
 - Whiptail install script (Guides the installation of dependencies)
-- Debian + OpenBox + LightDm + Feh
+- Debian + OpenBox + LightDM + Feh
 - Chromium Browser + OMXPlayer
 - NodeJs server for configuration
 - Bash scripts for setting URLs and screen rotation